 Happiness has been a human pursuit for as long as we can remember, and positive psychology has taken this concept into the realm of scientific research in hopes of gaining a better understanding of global well-being and meaningful living.

-Whether on a global or an individual level, the pursuit of happiness is one which is gaining traction and scientific recognition.
+Whether on a global or an individual level, the pursuit of happiness is one that is gaining traction and scientific recognition.

 There are many definitions of happiness, and we will also explore those in this article.
 For now, we invite you to think of a time when you were happy.
 Were you alone?
 With others?
 Inside?
 Outside.